oplS16projects/Racket-Weather/README.md

 To run, open "racket_weather.rkt" in DrRacket.
 It can be found the in the "Source" sub directory of the Git Repository.
 Once the file is open, click "Run" and the file will run "get_weather.rkt", "JT_viz.rkt", and "Huy_viz.rkt" files.
-The REPL will show the Visualizations that are created based on the JSON data found in the JSON sub directory of the Source directory.
+The REPL will show the visualizations that are created based on the JSON data found in the JSON sub directory of the Source directory.

 Note: you will need the five libraries listed in the "External Technology and Libraries"